FUDR Side Effects

 Applies to floxuridine: injection powder for solution

-Along with its needed effects, floxuridine (the active ingredient contained in FUDR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by floxuridine (the active ingredient contained in FUDR).
+In the event that any of these side effects do occur, they may require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking floxuridine:More common
+You should check with your doctor immediately if any of these side effects occur when taking floxuridine:More common

 - sores in mouth and on lips